GrandDadDan/Movie-Watchlist/Stakeholder-and-System-Requirements-Documentation.md

 ## 2️⃣ Deployability
 - **The system shall be deployable on cloud platforms such as Firebase Hosting** for cost-effective and scalable deployment.
-- **The backend shall support deployment on AWS and Heroku**, allowing flexibility in hosting providers.

 ---